About Us

 Cathy Sonnenberg, Associate Director, attended the New England Conservatory of Music on a full scholarship.
 She studied piano with Veronica Jochum and Theodore Lettvin, and chamber music with Benjamin Zander.
 She sang in the Conservatory chorus directed by renowned choral conductor Lorna Cooke DeVaron and under the baton of Seiji Ozawa of the Boston Symphony Orchestra.

-Mark Gary, Assistant Director, received his undergraduate degree from Morehouse College in Atlanta.
+Mark Gary, Guest Conductor, received his undergraduate degree from Morehouse College in Atlanta.
 He has earned masters’ degrees from the University of Illinois in both Choral Conducting and Vocal Performance.
-With the University of Illinois Opera Theater, Mark has sung the tenor roles of Dr. Blind in Die Fledermaus, Don Curzio in Marriage of Figaro, Daniel Buchanann in Street Scene, and Ferrando in Così fan Tutte.
-He has also appeared as soloist with the Quad Cities Symphony, the University of Illinois Symphony and Oratorio Society, Sinfonia da Camera, and the Baroque Artists of Champaign-Urbana.
+With the University of Illinois Opera Theater, Mark has sung the tenor roles of Dr. Blind in Die Fledermaus, Don Curzio in Marriage of Figaro, Daniel Buchanann in Street Scene, and Ferrando in Cosi fan Tutte.
+He has also appeared as soloist with the Quad Cities Symphony, The University of Illinois Symphony and Oratorio Society, Sinfonia da Camera, the Baroque Artists of Champaign-Urbana and the Lansing Symphony Orchestra.

-Equally at home on the podium, Mark has conducted and prepared choral ensembles in Pennsylvania, Georgia and Illinois.
-He currently serves as Director of Music Ministries at Solebury United Methodist Church.
-Mark is also Artistic Director of the Swarthmore Chorale in Delaware County and performs with various choral organizations in the area.
+Equally at home on the podium, Mark has conducted and prepared choral ensembles in Pennsylvania, Georgia, Illinois and Michigan.
+He has served as Director of Music Ministries at Solebury United Methodist Church, the Presbyterian Church of Okemos and as Artistic Director of the Swarthmore Chorale.
+Currently, he is pursuing a DMA in Choral Conducting at Michigan State University.

 History